Skip to content

 Here’s another reason gaps are worse with batts than people realise: batts are easy to cheat with.
 With cellulose there’s only one way to short you, pump less in, and it’s measurable, because we can show you the depth across the whole ceiling.
 With batts there are a dozen ways to short you, and they rarely get caught.
 I’ve seen 100m of R3.0 batts stretched to cover 300m at R1.0, and the customer never noticed (he said the bloke was a real nice guy, too).
 I’ve found whole jobs where the batts were left in the roof still in the packets, because the installer gave up before reaching the tight corners.

 Insulation hasn’t even been a licensed trade since 2006.
 Any bloke with a ute and a ladder can call himself an insulation contractor, and a lot of the big companies subcontract to the lowest bidder.
 That’s exactly why every job is photographed and the photos are checked before you’re invoiced.
 That’s our system, the same on every job, run by Comfort Zone franchise owner-operators who care about their own reputation in your area, not subbies paid by the job.
-Most customers never see inside their own roof, so we show them, which is hard to do honestly with batts laid full of gaps you can’t un-see.
+Most customers never see inside their own roof, so we show them, and with batts laid full of gaps you can’t un-see, that photo tells its own story.

 Fire